History of the United States (1945–1964): Cinema

-With the difficulties of World War II now in the past, the decade also gave birth to what might be referred to as "the suburban dream" (the typical 1950s housewife would eventually become a universally recognised stereotype).
+With the difficulties of World War II now in the past, the decade gave birth to what might be referred to as "the suburban dream" (the typical 1950s housewife would eventually become a universally recognised stereotype).
 Reflecting this were films such as the melodramas by director Douglas Sirk; All That Heaven Allows (1955), There's Always Tomorrow (1956), Written on the Wind (1956) and Imitation of Life (1959).
-Decades later, the themes of these films would be revisited with films such as Far From Heaven (2002) and The Hours (2002).
+Decades later, the themes of these films would be revisited with films such as Far from Heaven (2002) and The Hours (2002).